wadmiraal/wadmiraal.net/src/_posts/2013-11-02-well-i-do-like-js.markdown

 If a very likable person is loved by hundreds, except you, than the problem is probably not with the person, but with you.

-If a language, like JS, is loved by thousands &mdash; many of them *very* smart an talented &mdash;, used for exceptionally useful and beautiful applications, yet *you discard it*, then I say *you* have not taken the time to get to know the language that well or (more likely) haven't given it the chance it deserves.
+If a language, like JS, is loved by thousands &mdash; many of them *very* smart an talented &mdash; and used for exceptionally useful and beautiful applications, yet you discard it, then I say you have not taken the time to get to know the language that well or (more likely) haven't given it the chance it deserves.

 For me, I worked with languages that are much more rigid and well thought-through than JS (no, I'm certainly **not** talking about PHP).
 But I still love working with JS.
 It's like meeting an old friend.
 We build great stuff together, and I enjoy (almost) every minute of it.

 Don't get me wrong.
-I'm not saying JS is *perfect*. ***Far from it*** (some of Julik's points are totally valid and well known).
+I'm not saying JS is perfect. ***Far from it*** (some of Julik's points are totally valid).
 I'm not saying you *must* love JS either.
 We all have our preferences.
 But that does not mean it deserves to be hated and/or discarded as a language.

 JS is an exceptional and fun tool, used for exceptional and fun projects.
 Period.